Timeline campus development

 NTNU explore where it is possible to build new university buildings, where the academic community should be located, and the various types of space to be included in the future campus.

-19th of January 2018: Government decides how much NTNU can build
+19 January 2018: Government decides how much NTNU can build

 The Government decides that the State will fund new buildings of up to 92 000 square metres gross and rebuilding of up to 45 000 square metres gross.

-6th of March: Politicians in Trondheim decide on areas to explore
+6 March: Politicians in Trondheim decide on areas to explore

 The Building Council decides that the areas in the northern part of Høyskoleparken and Elgeseter park should not be investigated further for building purposes.
 They are open to explore possibilities in the south end of the park, and the other suggested areas.